Google Shopping Ads: Everything You Need to Know

 Step 1: Create a Google Merchant Center Account

-Start the process by clicking the “Sign up for free button.
-You’ll then need to answer a few questions about your business.
+Click “Sign up for free,” then answer basic questions about your business.

 "Tell Google about your business" window in Google Merchant Center

-On the next page, click on “Continue to Merchant Center.
+On the following page, click “Continue to Merchant Center.”

 "What you need" window with "Continue to Merchant Center" button highlighted

-Enter your business’ name and the country where it’s registered.
+Enter your business’s name and the country where your business is registered.

 "Enter your business info" window